timo-reymann/gitlab-ci-verify/docs/limitations/Include_resolution.md

 - **Performance**: Fetching remote files can be slow
 - **Reliability**: Fetching remote files can fail, leading to flaky results

-Besides that gitlab-ci-verify assumes that any remote file is already linted by the user, ensuring its stability.
+Besides that, gitlab-ci-verify assumes that any remote file is already linted by the user, ensuring its stability.